 Conducting Your Annual Physical Security Review

-This presentation provides basic methodology and techniques for conducting an institution-wide security review to identify the "windows of opportunity" for loss from all sources.
+This presentation provides a basic methodology and techniques for conducting an institution-wide security review for identifying the “windows of opportunity” for loss from all sources.

 - The introduction of a new product or service

 - A change in security regulations or laws

 - The institution’s entry into a previously-inexperienced market

 - A change in leadership or other key personnel

 - Acquisition of a previously-owned banking facility or construction of a new banking facility

 A significant component of the review is a thorough investigation of each of the institution’s facilities to identify conditions that may result in a crime, loss or legal action tomorrow — or 30 years from now.
 The review simply targets your loss potential using a standardized, practical and cost-effective methodology.
 Your review and subsequent report should involve safety, security and related issues as they affect the five (5) most common, industry-standard security priorities and areas of exposure: